-Repayment of deferred WSIB premiums, due between March to August 2020, should be made by June 30, 2021.
+Repayment of deferred WSIB premiums, due between March to August 2020, was to be made by June 30, 2021.

-Deferred amount payments should be made by June 30, 2021.
+Deferred amount payments were due by June 30, 2021.
 We recognize that some businesses may require longer repayment terms due to the ongoing pandemic.
 If you require additional support, please contact us and we will be happy to work with you.

 As of September 1, 2020, all payment obligations are due on the normal payment cycle for all businesses, as outlined on your statements or invoices.

 Costs associated with COVID-19 related claims will not be allocated at an employer or class level.
-Instead, they will be allocated on a Schedule-wide basis and there will be no change in premium rates for 2020 or 2021.
-Premium rate stability will help Ontario business continue to adjust to the ongoing pandemic, while protecting coverage for the people we serve.
+Instead, they will be allocated on a Schedule-wide basis and there were no changes in premium rates for 2020 or 2021.
+Premium rate stability helped Ontario business continue to adjust to the ongoing pandemic, while protecting coverage for the people we serve.

 Canada Emergency Wage Subsidy